infor-cloud/xtendm3/docs/examples/example-004.md

 * Program : Name of an existing or new program where the extension will be created;<br>
 * Name: Name of the extension;<br>
 * Description: Functionality of the extension; <br>
-* Multi (option): Multi option allows to create multiple records.
-Otherwise will create a single record.
+* Multi (option): Multi option allows to return multiple records to the user.
+Otherwise will return a single record.
+Multi can be used for API list.
 Then click "Next".

 <img src="../../../assets/attachments/ex004/create_description.png" width="950">